Skip to Main Content

 Rachel Vogel, 2006:

 Rachel with KissingerRachel graduated from the University of Dallas in 2006.
-She wrote her senior thesis on Lorenzo de'Medici and his patronage of art and philosophy in Renaissance Florence.
-After working as a product coordinator for FourthWall Media for two years she decided to attend graduate school.
+Her senior thesis was on Lorenzo de'Medici and his patronage of art and philosophy in Renaissance Florence.
 In 2009 Rachel earned her M.A. in International Political Economy at the University of Kent Brussels School of International Studies in Brussels, Belgium.
 In Brussels she interned for Environmental Security International, assisting the CEO with policy meetings about water security for Afghanistan and Pakistan at think tanks, NATO and embassies.
 She also worked on the German Marshall Fund of the United States' 2009 Brussels Forum.

 Jerrime Fobbs, 2005: